How to Cool Warehouse Spaces Without Air Conditioning

 How does extreme heat impact manufacturing or warehouse teams?

-It's hard to control the temperature of a large space, but it’s necessary to keep the employees safe and comfortable.
+It's hard to control the temperature of a large space, but it’s necessary to keep employees safe and comfortable.
 When we are exposed to high temperatures, our body’s core temperature also rises.
 At best, this could lead to a loss of productivity and output, a decrease in employee retention and an increase in day-to-day errors that impact the bottom line.
+At its worst, high temperatures could also impact workers’ health and wellbeing.
+If rising temperatures are left unchecked, it doesn’t matter how much water is consumed or how short the shift is -- even healthy and young employees may still be at risk of heat-related hazards:

 • Heat Stroke